geocarvalho/coffee-review-app/README.md

 **Happy coffee tasting! ☕✨**

-If you find this project helpful, please consider giving it a ⭐ on GitHub!
+If you find this project helpful, please consider giving it a ⭐ on GitHub! # Updated Sat Aug  2 00:36:36 PDT 2025